miritrope/genome/README.md

 # Implementation of Diet Network in Pytorch
-This repo contains the code to reproduce the experiments of the paper DietNetworks: Thin parameters for fat genomics.
+Implementation of neural network for genetic tests classification, inspired by the experiment of [DietNetworks:](https://arxiv.org/abs/1611.09340/) Thin parameters for fat genomic.

 ## Usage
-Step 1: Download the data from the 1000 genome project website (publicly available)
+Step 1: Follow the instructions in appendix B of the paper to download the data.

-Step 2: Prepare the embedding matrix
+Step 2: Generate the embedding matrix.

 Step 3: Train the network
   ``python learn_model.py.``

 ### Requirements
-1. Torch
+1. torch
 2. numpy
 3. matplotlib
+4. pickle